Avoid Social Media Stress with These 5 Organizational Tips

 Let Customers Book Online

-Gaining customers for your small business through your social media accounts is a huge reward for your efforts indeed, but it can come with its own share of problems if you aren’t equipped to deal with the volume of appointments you may get.
+Gaining customers for your small business through your social media accounts is a huge reward for your efforts indeed, but it can come with its own share of problems if you aren’t equipped to deal with the volume of appointments you need to schedule.
 At some point, you may need to juggle responding to inquiries and taking calls from interested followers.
 To remedy this in order to maintain a positive customer experience, use an online booking app like BookedIN and link it to your profile to divert inquiries from your inbox into one location.
 Tools like these can bring you more customers through social media, it's great to partner this with a business phone system that lets customers connect with you directly.

-There are many productivity solutions out there for businesses on social media.
+There are many productivity solutions and productivity hacks out there for businesses on social media.
 Remember, set your boundaries, adjust some bad habits, look for ways to ease your workflow, and you’ll definitely find the perfect solution for you!